 Bevacizumab offers no benefit for newly diagnosed glioblastoma

-Glioblastoma is the most common and lethal form of brain cancer.
-More than 12,000 people will be diagnosed with the disease in 2013, with an average survival rate of less than 18 months, says Gilbert.
+Glioblastoma is both the most common and lethal form of brain cancer.
+More than 12,000 people will be diagnosed with the disease in 2013, with an average survival rate of less than 18 months, said Gilbert.

-“Glioblastoma is a cancer with too few effective therapies,” says Gilbert, who holds the Blanche Bender Professorship in Cancer Research.
-“When we launched this study, those in the field of brain cancer were excited.
-Bevacizumab recently received approval in the second-line (recurrent disease) setting, and we knew some physicians were already giving the drug as a frontline therapy, even with virtually no data to support that decision.
+“Obviously, glioblastoma is a cancer with too few effective therapies,” said Gilbert, who also holds the Blanche Bender Professorship in Cancer Research.
+“When we launched this study, those in the field of brain cancer – both the scientific and patient communities -- were excited.
+Bevacizumab recently received approval in the second-line (recurrent disease) setting, and we knew some physicians were already giving the drug as a frontline therapy -- even with virtually no data to support that decision.
 It was important from a patient care and regulatory standpoint that we conduct this trial.”

 The Phase III, international study (RTOG 0825) was a collaboration of three cooperative groups: RTOG, NCCTG and ECOG.

 The randomized, double-blind, placebo-controlled study registered 978 and enrolled 637 patients, respectively, all of whom were newly diagnosed with glioblastoma.
 Participants underwent surgery to resect some or most of the tumor, received the standard of care of chemoradiation with temozolomide, and were randomized to receive either bevacizumab or placebo.
 The study was designed with two primary endpoints: PFS and overall survival OS.

 Two distinguishing factors of the study design include: crossover to bevacizumab in the placebo arm at the time of progression, and longitudinal assessment of symptom burden, neurocognitive function and quality of life.